 - <strong>Paystand</strong> is a CA fintech company that fast forward business payments to the digital age.
 Its fully-fledged platform comes with zero fees, various payment rails, and a blockchain-based payment identity verification process.
 The firm offers a transparent subscription-based model for better predictability, utilizes AI to ensure lower costs, and takes on KYC-AML checks, thus enabling clients to focus on business goals.

 These are just a few but widely-used payment-as-a-service examples.
 Meantime, leading financial institutions also heavily invest in the development of full-stack payment platforms to capitalize on the SaaS model, so we expect to see even more innovative market entrants in the foreseeable future.

 Getting Started with Payments Platforms as a Service: Benefits and Implications to Consider

 Payments and fintech innovations have never been more exciting.
-These days we witness forward-thinking startups entering the market, game-changing payment options becoming available online, and new regulations disturbing the ordinary business course.
+These days we witness forward-thinking startups entering the market, emerging solutions to accept credit card payments online, and new regulations disturbing the ordinary business course.
 Financial institutions slowly migrate to outsourced platforms to battle them out and enjoy all the benefits, including: